Recipe by Lola in the Kitchen

 vegetable oil for frying, or as needed

 This was basic and came out just fine.
 It went together very easily in the food processor and was quick enough to make after work.
 I made it to use fresh herbs and top with cucumbers and tomatoes from the garden.
 Will make again.
+After making this a few times, I think it works better with soaked dried beans--don't cook them-use them just soaked.
+It isn't so wet.

 My husband loves this and asks me to make it every week!
 I follow it exactly.
 Top it over some spinach and fresh veggies, or throw it in a wrap.